Dracy88/Matplotlib/README.md

 # Matplotlib
-A repository of the most used plots with some exercise
+A repository of the most used basic plots with some advanced plots and exercises.